ngreatens/NanoporeITS/NGSpeciesID_seqgen.md

 conda activate ~/.conda/envs/seqkit
 ```

+Usage (in directory where NGSpeciedID was run)
+./NGSpeciesID_postprocessing.sh <coverage> <forwardprimer> <reverseprimer>

 This should run quite fast, so you can just run it in the shell after allocating yourself a node with salloc

 you may have to configure this on your own depending on where your conda envs are stored or if you would like to share environmments between members of the project

 ## blast the seqs

-I've written a short script to blastn the seqs and output the top 10 results in a tsv.
+Short script to blastn the seqs and output the top 10 results in a tsv.

 ```
 #!/bin/bash